53-year-old arrested Wednesday in Judsonia on capital murder charge after 'close range' shooting

-A shooting Wednesday in Judsonia has resulted in the arrest of a 53-year-old on a preliminary charge of capital murder.
+A shooting Wednesday morning in Judsonia has resulted in the arrest of a Judsonia 53-year-old on a preliminary charge of capital murder.

 According to Lt.
-Scott Seiders with the White County Sheriff's Office, deputies went to South Second Street in Judsonia to assist police with the shooting.
-Judsonia officers had a suspect, Victor Presley, in custody and were "aiding the victim" when the deputies arrived.
-The victim "had been shot at close range with a shotgun," Seiders wrote.
+Scott Seiders with the White County Sheriff’s Office, deputies went to South Second Street in Judsonia to assist police with the shooting at approximately 11 a.m.
+Judsonia officers had a suspect, Victor Presley, in custody and were “aiding the victim,” identified as 64-year-old Penny Dunn of Judsonia, when the deputies arrived.
+Dunn “had been shot at close range with a shotgun,” Seiders wrote.

-Deputies also attempted to help treat the victim until an ambulance arrived to take the victim, whose identity wasn't made available, to Unity Health-White County Medical Center, where the victim died.

-Presley was taken to the White County Detention Center and has a bond hearing set for Friday morning in White County Circuit Court.

 (0) comments